|

 People with late stage HD may have severe chorea, but more often have become rigid.
 Choking on food becomes a major concern, as does weight loss.
 At this stage people with HD are totally dependent on others for all aspects of care, can no longer walk, and not able to speak.

-to remember that the person is generally still aware of his/her environment, remains able to comprehend language, and remains an awareness of loved ones and others.
+Although cognitive abilities are severely impaired, it is important to remember that the person is generally still aware of his/her environment, remains able to comprehend language, and remains an awareness of loved ones and others.
 He/she may continue to enjoy looking at photographs and hearing stories of family and friends.

-the disease, such as choking or infection.
+People do not die from HD itself but rather from a complication of the disease, such as choking or infection.
 Death generally occurs about 15 to 20 years after onset.

 Total Functional Capacity